JoaoIto/Learning_TSC/Readme.md

 - Errors: For undestand a prevent errors that typescript recept in console and helps de devs in world to prevent errors in dev ambient!

+- Interface: An interface is a syntactical contract that an entity should conform to.
+In other words, an interface defines the syntax that any entity must adhere to.

+- Object's: A way for understand how objects to comport in superset.

 ---